-- The Company's cash and cash equivalents balance at February 28, 2022 was \$11.6 million.
-At February 28, 2022, the Company had accounts receivable of \$4.0 million, accounts payable and accrued liabilities of \$2.2 million, current lease liabilities of \$0.3 million and long-term lease liabilities of \$0.2 million.
-All accounts payable and accrued liabilities are current. - 2.
-As at February 28, 2022, the Company did not have derivative financial liabilities with contractual maturities. - Typically, the Company ensures that it has sufficient cash on demand to meet expected operational expenses and commitments for a period of 90 days.
-To achieve this objective, the Company prepares annual capital expenditure budgets, which are regularly monitored and updated as considered necessary.
+The Company's cash and cash equivalents balance at May 31, 2022 was \$8.9 million.
+At May 31, 2022, the Company had accounts receivable of \$4.7 million, accounts payable and accrued liabilities of \$3.1 million, current lease liabilities of \$0.4 million and long-term lease liabilities of \$0.1 million.
+All accounts payable and accrued liabilities are current.

+As at May 31, 2022, the Company did not have derivative financial liabilities with contractual maturities.

+Typically, the Company ensures that it has sufficient cash on demand to meet expected operational expenses and commitments for a period of 90 days.
+To achieve this objective, the Company prepares annual operating and capital expenditure budgets, which are regularly monitored and updated as considered necessary.

-The following table summarizes the maturities of the Company's financial liabilities as at February 28, 2022 based on the undiscounted contractual cash flows:
+The following table summarizes the maturities of the Company's financial liabilities as at May 31, 2022 based on the undiscounted contractual cash flows:

-Carrying value Principal amount Less than 1 year 1 - 5 years Accounts payable and accrued liabilities \$ 2,216 \$ 2,216 \$ 2,216 \$ - Lease liabilities 540 616 403 213 \$ 2,756 \$ 2,832 \$ 2,619 \$ 213
+Carrying value Principal amount Less than 1 year 1 - 5 years Accounts payable and accrued liabilities \$ 3,071 \$ 3,071 \$ 3,071 \$ - Lease liabilities 461 516 404 112 \$ 3,532 \$ 3,587 \$ 3,475 \$ 112